 They also have super cute Galactic Scooters that caught my eye and will be a huge hit for those who love Star Wars and want to spend a lot of time at Galaxy Edge in Disney’s Hollywood Studios.

-Hope these tips for accessibility at Disney World has been helpful and useful for you!
+Hope these tips for accessibility at Disney World have been helpful and useful for you!
 Can’t wait to hear how your accessible vacation goes.

 More Disney Posts to Read